-For many couples who have decided on divorce, continuing to live together can bring out all the worst in both of you and belabor all the reasons you sought a divorce in the first place.
-Consequently, one spouse might choose to move out to make the breakup emotionally easier for all concerned.
-However, moving out of the family home prior to the divorce being finalized can potentially have very serious implications for the one who moves out.
+For many couples who have decided on divorce, continuing to live together can bring out the worst in both partners and highlight all the reasons they sought a divorce in the first place.
+Consequently, one spouse might choose to move out to make the breakup emotionally easier for everyone involved.
+However, moving out of the family home before the divorce is finalized can have serious implications for the spouse who moves out.
 Divorce lawyer Juan Luciano explains why.

 If you’re considering moving out during a divorce, it is crucial to seek legal advice to understand the potential consequences.
-At the Law Offices of Juan Luciano Divorce Lawyer, our New York City divorce lawyers are here to provide you with the guidance and support you need.
-Moving out before the divorce is finalized can have significant implications on various aspects of the divorce settlement, including the equitable distribution of your marital property.
-Contact us at (212) 537-5859 to schedule a confidential consultation and ensure that your rights and interests are protected throughout the divorce process.
+At the Law Offices of Juan Luciano Divorce Lawyer, our New York City divorce lawyers are here to provide the guidance and support you need.
+Moving out before the divorce is finalized can have significant implications on various aspects of the divorce settlement, including the equitable distribution of marital property.
+Contact us today at (212) 537-5859 to schedule a confidential consultation and learn about the important mistakes to avoid during a divorce.

 Why You Shouldn’t Move Out If You Are in the Middle of a Divorce